adamsanderson/brook/README.md

 ```
 yarn install
-yarn build # In one terminal
-yarn start # In another terminal
+yarn dev # The plugin will build and launch Firefox by default
 ```

 To see debugging messages in Firefox, use the `Browser Console`.
 To debug, use the `Browser Toolbox`,